iokt/StuntRaceTimer/README.md

 When you complete a race, your time is automatically saved and exported in a file.
 Times are saved on a per-vehicle basis, and are recorded for each checkpoint in the race.

 Your race's timing sheet is automatically imported when you import a race, as long as you haven't modified it!
 If you modify the race (i.e. adding or deleting checkpoints), your previously recorded lap times will be invalidated.

+### Replays
+A replay is compressed and saved in your `scripts/LapTimer/replays` folder whenever you stop recording.
+You can import them in `Menu > Replay Import Menu`.